genzellab/HM_RAT/SYNCHRONIZATION/README.md

 For the LED ICA extraction there are some older versions from which the newest script was based on.
 The newest script is the Extract_LEDs_28_01_2023.ipynb.

+# Video_LED_Sync_using_ICA.ipynb
+Latest version with end to end pipeline for sync, verified on multiple study days and compiled from previous versions.

 # - Extract_LEDs (1).ipynb:
 Oldest version, has missing YUV and HSV methods.

 # - Extract_LEDs_28_01_2023.ipynb:
-Newest version.
+Older version.
 This is the file that should be worked on.

 # - Extract_LEDs_0519.ipynb: